hawoond/hawoond-tree-to-directory/README.md

 ## Purpose

 This program reads a directory tree structure expressed in text and creates directories and files in the actual file system accordingly.
-It is useful when you need to quickly set up a directory structure, especially when feeling drowsy.
+Useful when feeling drowsy.

 ## Installation